rgl/logstash-windows-vagrant/README.md

 vagrant up logstash --provider=virtualbox # or --provider=libvirt
 ```

-Logon at the Windows console.
+Logon at the Windows Machine console and use the desktop icons to access the applications.